Cowboys4life/Intermediate_CAD/README.md

  ## Reflection:
  Once again replicating is a very important and helpful tool to use in onshape too make things very easier.
 Also make sure everything is defined and has no blue all black before you are done sketching.
+Replicating is at the top of the tool bar and it makes things ten times quicker if you replicate the same part.

 ---